sheldonucr/ee260_lab/lab4/README.md

 This work design for three weeks lab, so for your lab report, you need to design three sets of HDLs, which are 4-bit binary full adder, greatest common devisor (gcd), and finally full-chip design.

-In this lab4, we introduce Design Compiler, IC Compiler, VCS RTL Verification solution.
+In this lab4, we introduce VCS, Design Compiler, IC Compiler, VCS RTL Verification solution.

-The following figure shows the Synopsys RTL Design following

 In this lab, you need to review at least 2 hours for the following website to review your Verilog programming skill, debugging method, and design examples.
 After 2 hours review, you need to follow RTL design step to make the final layout with design automation process.

 For the Verilog editor, `vi` or `emacs` is recommended, but if you're beginner of Linux system, you can use `nano`

-## Lab4
+## Lab4 Abstract

 Lab4 is 3-week lab and here are the details for given lab